-Propagation is not always successful on the first few tries, but we encourage you start somewhere because...it’s rewarding when it works!
+Propagation is not always successful on the first few tries, but we encourage you start somewhere because it’s rewarding when it works!
 You.
 Got.
 This.
-We suggest trying to propagate with easy plants first, i.e., Aroid plants, before trying with more difficult plants (we’re looking at you, Fiddle Leaf Fig).

 What you’ll need:

-- A glass vessel filled with tepid water
+- Glass vessel filled with room temperature water

 On a mature vine, look right below the leaf or stem/vine juncture for a tiny brown root node.
-These tiny bumps are the key to propagating pothos and philodendrons.
-You’ll want to snip off a couple inches of healthy stem right before a node and include a node or two with the cutting, as this is where the new growth will come from.
+These tiny bumps are the key to propagating pothos.
+You’ll want to snip off a couple inches of healthy stem right before a node and include a node or two with the cutting, as this is where the new roots will come from.

-Remove any leaves too close to the node, especially ones that might end up under water when you put your cutting into your glass vessel. (see Step 3)
+Remove any leaves too close to the node, especially ones that might end up submerged under water when you put your cutting into your glass vessel.

-Arguably, the most difficult step.
-Be patient.
+Arguably, the most difficult step: be patient!
 Check root growth from the node on a weekly basis.
 Add fresh, tepid water when needed.
 You can replace the water every few days, or simply top off the vessel with fresh water when it’s looking low—as long as there is no murkiness or fungi growing.
-If the water is murky, we recommend replacing it for the health of the root system, and for aesthetics.
+If the water is murky, we recommend replacing it for the health of the growing root system.